The WONDERfools Korean Explained — Superpowers, Y2K Panic, and Small-Town K-Drama Humor (Updated May 2026)

 🇰🇷 Why the Korean Title 원더풀스 Matters

 Netflix Korea uses the title 원더풀스 (won-deo-pul-seu).
-It’s not a literal Korean translation — it’s a Korean rendering of the English-style title WONDERfools.
-Look at the title and say it out loud: it plays on “wonderful,” but twists it into “wonder” and “fools.”
-That joke matters: these people may become “wonderful,” but they’re also clearly “fools.”
+It is not a literal Korean translation.
+It is a Korean rendering of the English-style title WONDERfools.
+Look at the title and say it out loud: it plays on “wonderful,” but twists the feeling into “wonder” and “fools.”
+That joke matters.
+These people may become “wonderful,” but they are also clearly “fools.”

 🇰🇷 Korean: 원더풀스